livingstoneonline/admin_menu/README.txt

    If you grant just one other permission for that user role, for example 'administer taxonomy', the whole Content management item should show up.

-Q: When admin_menu is enabled, plenty of blank space is added to the bottom of my theme.
+Q: When the administration menu module is enabled, blank space is added to the bottom of my theme.
 Why?

 A: This is caused by a long list of links to module issue queues at Drupal.org.
    Just go to Administer >> User management >> Access control >> admin_menu and